dperson/nginx/README.md

                     possible arg: "[timeout]" - timeout for session reuse, IE 5m -t ""       Configure timezone
-                    possible arg: "[timezone]" - zoneinfo timezone for container -u "<service;location>" Configure UWSGI proxy and location required arg: "<server:port|unix:///path/to.sock>;</location>"
+                    possible arg: "[timezone]" - zoneinfo timezone for container -U "<username;password>" Configure a HTTP auth user required arg: "username;password"
+                    <username> is the name the user enters for authorization
+                    <password> is the password the user enters for authorization
+        -u "<service;location>" Configure UWSGI proxy and location required arg: "<server:port|unix:///path/to.sock>;</location>"
                     <service> is how to contact UWSGI